Effects of the measurement power on states discrimination and dynamics in a circuit-QED experiment: Effect of photon number on dressed qubit dynamics

 \subsection{Experimental determination of rates}

-In order to obtain information on the dynamics, we analyze simultaneously the one-second-long time-traces $I(t)$ and $Q(t)$ with a hidden Markov model (HMM) \cite{SMART}, yielding the position of the clouds for the states $\ket{g},$ $\ket{e},$ and $\ket{o}$ and the 6 transition rates between them.
-We do this analysis for the time-traces taken at different powers, for a series of contacts having various Andreev frequencies.
-The Andreev frequency is measured by two-tone spectroscopy before and after taking the data as a function of power, to ensure that the atomic contact remains the same.
+In order to obtain information on the dynamics, we analyze simultaneously the one-second-long time-traces $I(t)$ and $Q(t)$ with a hidden Markov model (HMM), using the freely available SMART package \cite{SMART}, yielding the position of the clouds for the states $\ket{g},$ $\ket{e},$ and $\ket{o}$ and the 6 transition rates between them.
+We do this analysis for the time-traces taken at different powers, for a series of contacts having different Andreev frequencies.
+The Andreev frequency is measured by two-tone spectroscopy before and after taking the data as a function of power, to ensure that the atomic contact remains the same within our experimental uncertainty.